 → Writing Prompt 18: Write about five careers that would bring you joy.

 → Writing Prompt 19: List three skills that you have.
-How can these skills help you in the career you would to have.
+How can these skills help you in the career you would to have?

 → Writing Prompt 20: Most young people think of traditional jobs when they think of career opportunities.
 But there are a lot of careers that are not traditional (such as Park Ranger, Wedding Planner, Zookeeper, Makeup Artist, Social Media Manager, Acupuncturist) that can be satisfying.
-Therefore, do you think you are one of those people who would like an unusual job?
+Do you think you are one of those people who would like an unusual job?
 If so, what type of job appeals to you?